 These include systematic and extensive processing activities, large scale processing of special categories of data or personal data relation to criminal convictions or offences and large scale, systematic monitoring of public areas (CCTV).

 Establishing a risk assessment framework is a wise way of managing data privacy and ensuring compliance.
-The Information Commissioner's Office (ICO) recommends including a description of the processing operations and purposes, an assessment of the needs of the processing in relation to the purpose, an assessment of the risks and the measures in place to address them.
+The Information Commissioner's Office (ICO) recommends including a description of the processing operations and purposes, an assessment of the needs of the processing in relation to the purpose and an assessment of the risks and the measures in place to address them.

 GDPR explained: What about Brexit?